 - Helps Diabetics – It’s a rich source of both soluble and insoluble dietary fiber.
 This property aids in maintaining normal blood sugar levels in people suffering from diabetes.

 - Maintaining good eye sight – the omega-3 fatty acids in the can reduce the risk of macular degeneration, an eye disease caused by damaged nerves in the eye.
-Flax seed can also reduce the dry eye syndrome.
+The seeds can also reduce the dry eye syndrome.

 - Reduces ovarian dysfunction – Regular consumption of the by menstruating women can inhibit cycle changes and lead to a reduction of ovarian dysfunction.